danieljbae/CS-4502-Project/README.md

 5. How does the frequency of posting pictures vary with user rating?
 Are there objects that are more likely to be photographed when reviewed?

-6. Do users that give more negative reviews have a network of friends that are also more likely to give negative reviews?
+6. Do users that are more likely to give negative reviews have a network of friends that are also more likely to give negative reviews?

 ## Prior Work: